AST-1 PLUS (Squamish)

 If the snow or weather conditions on Day-1 are not suitable for delivering a quality course in the backcountry near Squamish, the course will be held for both days on Whistler/Blackcomb.
 In this event 2 days of lift access are required for Whistler/Blackcomb.

 Please click here for our Cancellation and Transfer Policy

-The AST-1 PLUS course is conducted in backcountry regions at various locations.
-Students must be comfortable skiing/riding in control on Blue runs in ungroomed conditions.
-At least Intermediate skiing/riding skills and above are recommended.
+The AST-1 PLUS course is conducted in backcountry regions with a variety of un-groomed snow conditions.
+While previous backcountry experience is not required, students on the Ski/Snowboard AST-1+ must be comfortable skiing/riding on Blue runs in ungroomed conditions.
+Strong Intermediate skiing/riding skills and above are recommended.

 - avalanche hazard recognition

 - decision making and human factors

 - snowpack structure